gatsbyjs/gatsby/docs/blog/2018-06-18-moving-from-create-react-app-to-gatsby-js/index.md

       path: `${edge.node.slug}`, // required
       component: blogPostTemplate,
       context: {
-        slug: edge.node.slug, // in react this will be the `:slug` part },
+        slug: edge.node.slug // in react this will be the `:slug` part }
     })
   })
 }